browserengineering/book/book/accessibility.md

 of sizes.
-Developers often use such media queries to create a "mobile" or "tablet" layout of web sites; this general technique is called [responsive design][responsive-design], which is about designing websites to work well on any kind of browser screen or context.
+Developers often use such media queries to create a "mobile" or "tablet" layout of web sites; this general technique is called [responsive design][responsive-design], which is about designing websites to work well on any kind of browser screens and contexts.
 Responsive design can be viewed as a kind of accessibility.

 [responsive-design]: https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design